mpa01br/cefet-lfui/guia11-2.md

 Geraldo?

 ---
-# Parte 5: Derrubando a loja do Geraldo (opcional, 10% extra)
+# Parte 5: Derrubando a loja do Geraldo
 ---
 ## Atividade